control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 ```@example main
 # auxiliary function with aggregated inputs
 shoot!(s, ξ) = shoot!(s, ξ[1], ξ[2:5]..., ξ[6:7], ξ[8:9],
     ξ[10:11], ξ[12:13], ξ[14:15], ξ[16:17])

 # Jacobian of the (auxiliary) shooting function
 jshoot!(js, ξ) = jacobian!(shoot!, similar(ξ), js, backend, ξ)
 nothing # hide
 ```

 We are now in position to solve the problem with the `hybrj` solver from MINPACK.jl through the `fsolve` function, providing the Jacobian.
-Let us solve the problem and retrieve the initial costate solution.
+Let us solve the problem and retrieve the initial contate and the times (switching and final) from the solution.

 ```@example main
+using MINPACK

 # initial guess
 ξ = [ pz0 ; t1 ; t2 ; t3 ; tf ; q1 ; p1 ; q2 ; p2 ; q3 ; p3]